vajpeters/esphome-axp192/README.md

 ## Credits and Disclaimers

-This library is built on prior work published by @M5Stack as well as individual contributors like @airy10, @apolselli, @abmantis, @geiseri, @martydingo, @gonzalop, @shish, @cmet7, @JensGuckenbiehl, @leoedin, @rolloo, @paulchilton amongst others.
+This library is built on prior work published by @M5Stack as well as individual contributors like @airy10, @apolselli, @abmantis, @geiseri, @martydingo, @gonzalop, @shish, @cmet7, @JensGuckenbiehl, @leoedin, @rolloo, @paulchilton, @pionizer amongst others.

 ## License